 In this module students will gain an understanding of managed care organizations including HMO's and PPO's.
 Private insurance plans will also be discussed.
 Students will also learn anatomy and physiology of the nervous system and special senses.
 Medical terminology, pathophysiology and pharmacology related to these systems will also be discussed.
 Evaluation and Management coding guidelines will be introduced.
-Students will learn identification and method of code assignments, coding, and classification systems in order to assign valid diagnostic and or procedure codes using ICD-9.
-ICD-10.
-CPT. and HCPCS manuals.
+Students will learn identification and method of code assignments, coding, and classification systems in order to assign valid diagnostic and or procedure codes using ICD-9, ICD-10, CPT, and HCPCS manuals.
 Students will also become familiar with and improve their keyboarding skills.
 By the end of this module students should feel comfortable using coding manuals to locate and assign diagnostic and procedural codes relating to the nervous system, special senses and the evaluation and management section of the CPT manual.

-MBCS-EXT1 Externship I and MBCS-EXT2 Externship II
+MBCS EXT1: EXTERNSHIP I AND MBCS EXT2: EXTERNSHIP II

 Upon successful completion of all modules, Medical Billing and Coding students participate in 160-hours of externship, presented in 2 modules (EXT1 and EXT2).
 The externship modules enable students to have the opportunity to demonstrate and reinforce the knowledge and skills presented and practiced throughout the training program.
 Externs work under the direct supervision of qualified personnel at the externship site under the general supervision of college staff.
 Supervisory personnel evaluate externs and the evaluations are placed in the student's permanent record.
 Students must complete their externship training to fulfill graduation requirements.
-Prerequisites: MBCS-101, MBCS-201, MBCS-301, MBCS-401, MBCS-501, MBCS-601, MBCS-701
+Prerequisites: MBCS-101, MBCS-201, MBCS-301, MBCS-401, MBCS-501, MBCS-601, MBCS-701.

-MEDICAL BILLING AND CODING (LONG BEACH, LOS ANGELES, ONTARIO AND ORANGE COUNTY CAMPUSES)
+MEDICAL BILLING AND CODING LONG BEACH, LOS ANGELES, ONTARIO AND ORANGE COUNTY CAMPUSES

-Classification of Instructional Programs (CIP) Code: 51.0713 Standard Occupational Classification (SOC) Code: 43-9041.01, 43-9041.02, 43-6013.00, 43-4021.00 36 weeks
+Classification Of Instructional Programs (CIP): 51.0713 Standard Occupational Classification (SOC) Code: 43-9041.01, 43-9041.02, 43-6013.00, 43-4021.00 Quarter Credits: 47.0 In Class Clock Hours: 720 Outside Hours: 214 Total Hours: 934 Number of Weeks: 36 Accelerated: 28 weeks Weeks May Be Extended Depending On Holiday Schedules

-Accelerated 28 weeks